London Tube Station near British Museum

 The British Museum is located in Bloomsbury, London.
-Dedicated to History and culture the Museum has around 8 million works.
-Making it one of the largest Museum it collection shows the human history from starting till this point in time.
-Established in 1753 it has largely the collection of Sir Hans Sloane.
-The British Museum contains the artifacts and antiques from across the world History.
-There are departments for every continent like department for Africa, Oceania and the Americas, Egypt, Rome and Middle East, Prehistory and Europe and Asia.
-There are no charges for public to see the collection NS in the Museum.
-It is open daily from 10.00 am 17.30 pm.
-There is an estimation of 6,701,043 numbers of people that visited the museum in 2014, makes it top Museum in England and 4th in the word.
+Dedicated to history and culture, the museum holds around 8 million objects.
+Making it one of the largest museums, its collection shows human history from the beginning to the present day.
+Founded in 1753, it is largely the collection of Sir Hans Sloane.
+The British Museum contains the artefacts and antiques from all over the world history.
+There are departments for each continent like the department for Africa, Oceania and America, Egypt, Rome and Middle East, Prehistory and Europe and Asia.
+There is no charge for the public to see the NS collection at the museum.
+It is open daily from 10.00 to 17.30.
+It is estimated that 6,701,043 people visited the museum in 2014, making it the top museum in England and 4th in the world.

 What tube station is near British Museum?

-Tottenham Court road Tube station serves the Central line and Northern line.
-The station is directly approachable from the Oxford Tube station and Holborn tube station on the central line.
-On the northern line Leicester Square and Goodge Street tube station are directly connected.
+Tottenham Court Road Tube station serves the Central and Northern lines.
+The station is directly accessible from Oxford tube station and Holborn tube station on the Central line.
+On the Northern line there are direct links to Leicester Square and Goodge Street tube stations.

 Like this post?
 Please share to your friends: